 This is what performance support is all about—providing employees with the information they need, when they need it, so they can be successful on the job.
 It can be as simple as these examples, or more in-depth, depending on the needs of the employee and the specific task at hand.

 The goal of performance support is to augment training, empowering employees to perform daily job functions more efficiently and effectively.
 There’s a balance between the information they need in their heads versus the information they simply need at their fingertips.

 In this example, it would not make sense for servers to sit through a training session that ran through the selections of each guest and required servers to memorize each guest’s selection.
 That would be a poor use of time.
 Instead, servers only needed to be trained on the meaning behind the three different lines—significantly boosting learning efficiency.
 The end result was that the marked place cards enabled servers to perform their tasks much more accurately, reducing the risk of error substantially and increasing the likelihood of keeping guests content.

 Now, think about your own organization.
 Are there tools or information you can provide employees after a training event that can help them apply that training on the job?
-Are there ways you cut training time by implementing performance support tools to empower employees to carry out certain tasks?
+Are there ways you cut training time by implementing performance support tools to build employee knowledge and empower employees to carry out certain tasks?
 Maybe you don’t even need any training at all.
-Perhaps a performance support tool is the best way to enable your team in the first place.
+Perhaps implementing performance support tools is the best way to enable your team in the first place.

 We’d love to hear how you’re implementing performance support in your own organization, so don’t hesitate to submit your stories in the comments below.

 If you’d like to read more of our posts on performance support, click on these links:

 Written by Richele Black